 Laptops, smartphones, databases, and project-management software have become common tools of the negotiation trade.
-Meanwhile, even as online dispute resolution has risen in popularity, the traditional practice of inperson mediation remains a largely technology-free zone, with smartphones often turned off and tucked away.
+Meanwhile, even as online dispute resolution has risen in popularity, online mediation remains elusive, with mediation being a largely technology-free zone, with smartphones often turned off and tucked away.

-“The field of mediation has proved surprisingly resistant to technological influence, an island of stability in a sea of change,” write Northwestern University professor and assistant dean Alyson Carrel and Creighton University professor Noam Ebner in a new article.
+“The field of mediation has proved surprisingly resistant to technological influence, an island of stability in a sea of change,” write Alyson Carrel, Harry B. Reese Teaching Clinical Professor of Law and Co-Director, Center on Negotiation and Mediation at Northwestern Pritzker School of Law, and Creighton University professor Noam Ebner.
 In conversations with practicing mediators—who are often older individuals working in second or third careers—Carrel and Ebner uncovered disdainful attitudes toward online mediation, and an “If it ain’t broke, don’t fix it” attitude toward the use of technology in traditional mediation.

 “If the mediation field does not seriously consider the implications of technology’s impact on society and the profession, we may lose the next generation of mediation parties, practitioners, and scholars,” Carrel and Ebner caution.